Dipsy0830/Dipsy0830.github.io/_pages/about.md

 Before that, I obtained my B.E. degree in the Electrical Engineering and Automation at the College of Information Engineering, Zhejiang University of Technology.

 My research interest includes trustworthy machine learning and robustness of deep learning systems.
-I am now working on attacks and defense on computer vision, diffusion models and multi-model models.
+I am now working on attacks and defense on computer vision, diffusion models and multi-modal models.
 If you are seeking any form of academic cooperation, please feel free to email me.

 <br/>
 💡 &nbsp; **Research is just one facet of my life.**